bobthehuge/BobLang/README.md

 # BobLang
-My ToyLangage written in Ocaml.
+My ToyLanguage written in Ocaml.
 This is not a serious project so don't expect a revolutionary programming language or else

 # HTUI
 ```